-The first-year admission process includes the evaluation of several factors, including academics, leadership both inside and outside the classroom, recommendation from a teacher, counselor or community leader and your personal essay.
-We’ve boiled this down to just five easy steps.
+The first-year admission process includes the evaluation of several factors, including academics, leadership both inside and outside the classroom, recommendation from a teacher, counselor, or community leader, and your personal essay.

-Write your personal essay.
-(Please see guidance in the FAQ listed below.)
+- Write your personal essay.
+(Please see guidance in the FAQ.)

-Complete and submit your application.
-(Free for most students.)
+- Complete and submit your application.
+It's free!

-Decide whether to submit your test scores.
-Please note — while Dominican is test optional for most majors, nursing students and homeschooled students are required to submit SAT or ACT test scores.
+- Decide whether to submit your test scores.
+Please note — while Dominican is test optional for most, homeschooled students are required to submit SAT or ACT test scores.
 International students who need to demonstrate English proficiency should check our International Admissions page.

 Ready to begin?
 You have two choices: